 MAGIC2019 is an opportunity to explore the many facets of forging a career in academic, government or industry settings, and to discuss how to create building blocks for success and resilience.
 Participation is limited to early career researchers who will have the opportunity to develop a variety of skills; and to create a support network that will allow them to forge a successful career in science.

-The workshop is organised by Professors Mahananda Dasgupta (ANU) and Nalini Joshi (The University of Sydney) and is supported by funding from the Theo Murphy Initiative (Australia) through the Australian Academy of Science, ARC Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET), the Payne-Scott initiative of the University of Sydney, and the Australian National University.
+The 2018 workshop was organised by Professors Mahananda Dasgupta (ANU) and Nalini Joshi (The University of Sydney) and was supported by funding from the Theo Murphy Initiative (Australia) through the Australian Academy of Science, ARC Centre of Excellence in Future Low-Energy Electronics Technologies (FLEET), the Payne-Scott initiative of the University of Sydney, and the Australian National University.
 The organising committee includes Dr Merryn McKinnon from the Australian National Centre for Public Awareness of Science, ANU.

 Please feel free to download and distribute the MAGIC2018 flyer.